 If you ever suspect that your account key has been stolen and/or used by other parties, immediately generate a new API key (via the Developer Portal).

-At our discretion, we may make reference to your product/s and or business in our promotional material, including showing your logo; for example, to show some of our existing customers who are already using The API to our prospective customers.
-(We are, however, respectful of clients who really don't want us to do this, so if you don't want us to do this, please use the Contact Form to let us know.)
+We might like to make reference to your product/s and or business in our promotional material, including showing your logo; for example, to show some of our existing customers who are already using The API to our prospective customers.
+We respect that some companies may not want us to do that, so we're always sure to get approval from you before doing this.

 The Web Site, The API and its entire contents and functionality including the reporting of User Agent, browser detection, version checking (i.e. "Your browser/plugins are up to date"), informational guides, opinions and contents of any support/response emails, tweets, posts or messages that we may send are provided on an "as is" basis.
 We do not warrant the completeness, timeliness, up to date-ness, accuracy or reliability of this Web Site, any of the functionality or the contents of the site.
 We will not accept any responsibility (including from negligence) for any errors in, or omissions from, the contents or functionality of this Web Site.
 It is provided without any guarantee, including any guarantee of suitability for a definite purpose.